 Gillman was enshrined in the Pro Football Hall of Fame in 1983 after his coaching career.
 During his career, he was recognized as one of the leading authorities on the modern passing offenses in the NFL.

 During his time as head coach and offensive coordinator he coached two players to award-winning seasons.
 As the head coach for the Chargers Tobin Rote won AP AFL Player of the Year.
 As the offensive coordinator for the Bears Walter Payton won AP Offensive Player of the Year and Most Valuable Player.

 Sid Gillman Coaching Tree

 Before he was a head coach, Gillman served as an assistant coach for Tom Landry, Bill Peterson, Jack Pardee, and Dick Vermeil.
 Four of these years were spent on Vermeil's coaching staff.
-During his time as head coach, nine assistant coaches, (Jack Faulkner, Bob Waterfield, George Allen, Lou Rymkus, Hugh Taylor, Bum Phillips, Charlie Waller, Richie Petitbon, and Ed Biles) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 260-239-11 in the regular season and 8-10 in the playoffs during their thirty-seven seasons as head coach after serving on his coaching staffs.
+During his time as head coach, ten assistant coaches, (Jack Faulkner, Bob Waterfield, George Allen, Lou Rymkus, Al Davis, Hugh Taylor, Bum Phillips, Charlie Waller, Ed Biles, and Richie Petitbon) on his coaching staff were hired as head coaches across the league.
+His coaching tree has combined for a record of 282-252-14 in the regular season and 8-10 in the playoffs during their forty seasons as head coach after serving on his coaching staffs.
 The coaching tree has combined for two championships, most recently in 1961 by the Houston Oilers, led by Lou Rymkus.